 He has been a faculty member at UBC since 1994.
 As a Professor in the Department of Physics and Astronomy, he carries out studies of the optical, electrical, and mechanical properties of micro-structured surfaces, a field in which he holds more than 140 US patents and numerous international counterpart patents.
 His technology is used in many computer screens and televisions.
 He has also helped to start six additional new companies – Sonigistix, Brightside (purchased by Dolby Laboratories), Boreal Genomics, SunCentral, CLEARink Displays, and Elix Wireless Systems.

 In addition to his research at UBC, Dr. Whitehead has held a number of administrative positions including Associate Dean, Dean pro tem, Vice-President Academic and Leader of Education Innovation.
-He is currently UBC’s Special Advisor on Innovation, Entrepreneurship and Research, and in this capacity he also serves as the Program Director for the Bay View Alliance (a group of seven major research universities collaborating on applying improvement science to the challenges of leadership in advancing pedagogical effectiveness) and Director of the HIBAR Research Alliance (a network of organizations partnering to catalyze the emergence of an improved academic culture that yields more and better Highly Integrative Basic and Responsive, or HIBAR, research while improving academic excellence).
+He is currently UBC’s Special Advisor on Innovation, Entrepreneurship and Research.
+In this capacity, he cofounded in 2013 the Bay View Alliance (a group of twelve major research universities collaborating on applying improvement science to the challenges of leadership in advancing pedagogical effectiveness), served as its Director until 2021, and currently serves on its management group as Immediate Past Director.
+He is currently the Director of the HIBAR Research Alliance, a network of organizations partnering to catalyze the emergence of an improved academic culture that yields more and better Highly Integrative Basic and Responsive, or HIBAR, research while improving academic excellence.
 Dr. Whitehead has also served on the Boards of several non-profit organizations and is currently a member of the Board of Administration of the Commission Internationale de L’Eclairage, based in Vienna.

 His research focuses on the application of novel geometrical approaches to applied physics challenges, with a focus on the interactions of electromagnetic fields with microstructures.
 In addition to the usual scientific publications, largely in journals such as Applied Optics and the Journal of the Illuminating Engineering Society, this work has generated a large number of patents and, perhaps most importantly, license agreements with industry that have resulted in a significant amount of commercial activity.
 Five important areas of contribution are: